sawyerwatts/CoolCardGames/README.md

 - Finish implementing `Hearts.cs` w/ improvement ideas
 - See floating TODOs
 - Make CLI entrypoint (offline only, for now)
-- Update architecture diagram to better detail interactions (and setup?)
+- Update docs and architecture diagram to better detail interactions (and setup?)

 #### Improvement Ideas from Prototype